jake-walker/instagram-discord-bridge/README.md

 This is a bot written in Node.js which takes messages from Instagram chats and forwards them to Discord and vice-versa.

+> I do not use this project any more, so I am not actively maintaining it or making large changes.
+I will try my best to help out with problems and small fixes though.

 > ⚠️ **This bot is very janky at the moment.** The code is definitely not written in the best way (like checking messages from Instagram).
 Check the [known problems](#known-problems) section for more info.

 I am using this on a school Discord server, where people might not want to use Discord but can still join in from a linked Instagram chat (as Instagram is quite a popular chat method for people of my age).